badging/diversity-and-inclusion/reviewer-guide.md

 ## Working with checklists

-A CHAOSS Badging application starts when an Applicant opens a Pull Request on the [event](https://github.com/badging/event-diversity-and-inclusion) badging repository.
+A CHAOSS Badging application starts when an Applicant opens an issue on the [event](https://github.com/badging/event-diversity-and-inclusion) badging repository.
 They fill out a form to create a GitHub issue, which contains the information a reviewer looks at.
 Upon being assigned an issue, a checklist is generated in the form of a comment.
 This will contain the name of the reviewer.

 During a review, a Reviewer would analyse the information given by an Applicant using the Review Checklist.
-The checklist has both quantitative and qualitative checks.
 The checklist can be found [here](https://github.com/badging/event-diversity-and-inclusion/blob/master/.github/checklist.md).

-The Quantitative checks are about checking for certain types of information present in the documents/links that the applicant provides, or asking the applicant for information about specific processes.
-The Qualitative checks are for providing feedback on quantitative checks.

 ## Guidelines